Belmont County Courthouse: History

-Belmont County was created in 1801, and organized in 1815.
-The county seat was Pultney, now called Shadyside.
-This courthouse was a simple two-story brick building, and was only used for a few years until the county seat was removed to the more central St. Clairsville.
+Belmont County was created in September 1801, and organized in November of the same year.
+The county seat was originally a town called Pultney, where Shadyside is today.
+This courthouse was a simple two-story brick building, and was only used for a few years until the county seat was moved to St. Clairsville.

-St. Clairsville was a developing community along the National Road and the courthouse was planned along this road.
+St. Clairsville was a developing community along Zane's Trace and the courthouse was planned along this road.
 The courthouse constructed in 1805 was a log structure standing two stories high.
 It cost the county just over $1,000.
 When this building was destroyed, a new courthouse rose from its site.
 This new building was made of brick in the popular Federal style in 1815.
 The new courthouse stood two stories high and had long rectangular windows lining the facade.
 A cupola rose from the pitched roof.
 This courthouse served the county until 1885.

 The new courthouse built between 1885 and 1888 was designed by noted Ohio (and later New York) architect, Joseph W. Yost, who also designed the similar Miami County Courthouse built at the same time in Troy as well as six other Ohio courthouses.
 The three-floor Second Empire building hosts many county functions.
 It contains three courtrooms, the county commission meeting room, and offices for county officials.